Be'er Ora: History

 Before the settlement was founded, Be'er Ora was previously the site of an Israeli army base.
-In 1968, Be'er Ora was the site of the bombing of a school bus carrying Israeli high school students, an incident that led to Israeli Defense Forces retaliating against a Palestine Liberation Organization base in neighboring Jordan in the Battle of Karameh.
+In 1968, Be'er Ora was the site of the bombing of a school bus carrying Israeli high school students, an incident that led to IDF retaliating against a Palestine Liberation Organization base in neighboring Jordan in the Battle of Karameh.

-The current Be'er Ora settlement was founded in 2001 as part of a program to populate the Arava and to bring people from central Israel to the Negev, which was determined to be a preferred place for new settlement.
+The current Be'er Ora settlement was founded in 2001 as part of a program to populate the Arava valley and to bring people from central Israel to the Negev desert, which was determined to be a preferred place for new settlement.
 Previously there was a Gadna army base, also called Be'er Ora, in that location.